Bernd Krause, who exhibits at Woodsmen’s Festivals and other Hanford Mills events, writes about his work building musical instruments.

 Burr Hubbell, president of the Board of Trustees of Hanford Mills Museum, shared a few projects with us.

 “Back in March, I made an Irish Soda bread, baked in a cast iron frying pan in the oven of the coal-fired Kalamazoo stove.”

 The Royal Bride Cook Stove in the Hanford House can use either coal or wood as fuel.

 “In April, the project was building a cold frame to start some early greens.
 The cold frame is in front of the “Cornell Approved” Chicken Coop.
 The chickens really ‘got into it’.
 They liked the way it warmed the dirt.”

 “Got the sides on, filled it with compost and dirt, planted, and of course we got a little snow.”

 As we work together to prevent the spread of COVID-19, many of us in the Hanford Mills community find ourselves with extra time.
 We want to highlight the projects, hobbies, and pursuits people are working on at home.

 Read through these short profiles and you may gain a tip or some inspiration.
 See how people are expressing the spirit of Hanford Mills–ingenuity, dedication, entrepreneurship, rural traditions, sustainability, and creativity–as they “mill about” at home.

-Complete this short form to let us know about a project or activity you are working on.
+Complete this short form to let us know about a project you are working on.